The Difference Between Sirens

 Should a nuclear incident occur, state health officials would monitor levels and advise the public of any necessary protective actions.
 In addition to listening for local, up-to-date emergency information on radio and TV stations, emergency officials have installed early warning sirens throughout the 10-mile area surrounding the power station.
 These sirens alert the public in the event of a General Emergency at the Power Station.
 Dominion tests these sirens on a quarterly basis and announces the test through local media.

 For an actual emergency, the sirens will sound over a period of 15 minutes.
 The signal will be a series of four three-minute siren tones with a minute of silence between them.
 When the siren sounds, find a local radio or TV station that is broadcasting emergency information and listen for instructions.

 The university has a number of ways to communicate to the campus community during an emergency situation.

-The university's emergency notification system is linked with the William & Mary News Facebook page and the William & Mary News Twitter page.
+The university's emergency notification system is linked with the William and Mary News Facebook page and the William and Mary News Twitter page.
 In the event of an emergency, messages will also be posted on these social media sites.
 All members of the general public are invited to follow these pages to stay informed about news involving the university.

-For additional information regarding William & Mary's siren visit the university's Stay Informed page.
+For additional information regarding William and Mary's siren visit the university's Stay Informed page.

-Visit William & Mary's website has an audio sample of their sirens.
-Click to hear the W&M Siren.
+Visit William and Mary's website has an audio sample of their sirens.
+Listen to the William and Mary Siren.